2.03. The Weak Hyper-Operators

 History of Weak Tetration

-Another example is Alistair Cockburn's fuga- prefix, defined as n↓↓n using down-arrow notation.
+Another example is Alistair Cockburn's fuga- prefix, which we can define as n↓↓n using down-arrow notation.
 It is interesting to note that weak tetration is what he had in mind there, not the stronger tetration.
 A friend of Cockburn's suggested "megafuga" for the name of a prefix similar to fuga- but using strong tetration.
 We'll learn more about the fuga- and megafuga- prefixes pretty soon.

 So how powerful is weak tetration?
 To find out, let's work out some examples.